-In addition to the above, the Exchange is proposing to adopt fees for the distribution of data derived from Choe One Summary under the existing White Label Service and API Service, as well as the proposed Platform Service.
-Under the existing Fee Schedule, Distributors that participate in the Program may only create Derived Data from EDGX Top,11 a proprietary data product that provides top of book quotations and execution information for all equity securities traded on the Exchange.
-The Exchange is now proposing a fee amendment to allow Distributors that participate in the Program to create Derived Data from Cboe One Summary in addition to EDGX Top.
-Choe One Summary is a proprietary data product that provides the top of book quotations and execution information for all listed equity securities traded across the Exchange and its affiliated U.S. equities exchanges (the "Cboe equity exchanges").
-12 Therefore, Distributors of Derived Data created from Choe One Summary could display information or data or create derivative instruments based on top of book information across the four Cboe equity exchanges rather than just EDGX.
+In addition to the above, the Exchange is proposing to adopt fees for the distribution of data derived from Cboe One Summary under the existing White Label Service and API Service, as well as the proposed Platform Service.
+Specifically, the Exchange is now proposing a fee amendment to allow Distributors that participate in the Program to create Derived Data from Choe One Summary in addition to EDGX Top.
+Therefore, Distributors of Derived Data created from Cboe One Summary could display information or data or create derivative instruments based on top of book information across the four Cboe equity exchanges rather than just EDGX.
 The Exchange believes that the proposal will enhance the Program as the inclusion of Cboe One Summary will allow Distributors to create Derived Data that is based on a more comprehensive view of the U.S. equities market.

-As discussed above, Distributors of Exchange data, including Cboe One Summary, may be subject to Distribution and User Fees including an: External Distribution Fee, Professional User Fee, and Non-Professional User Fee.
-As proposed, a Distributor that provides Derived Data from Cboe One

-Summary would be liable for the proposed fees discussed below instead of the fees normally applicable for the distribution of Cboe One Summary.
+As noted above, Distributors of Cboe One Summary data may be subject to the normal External Distribution Fees, User Fees, and the Data Consolidation Fee.
+As proposed, a Distributor that provides Derived Data from Choe One Summary externally would be liable for the proposed fees discussed below instead of the fees normally applicable for the External Distribution of Cboe One Summary.
 Existing fees for EDGX Top Derived Data within a White Label Service or API Service are comprised of a tiered fee based on the number of External Subscribers, a monthly fee for each Professional User, and include no fee for Non-Professional Users.
-Similarly, the proposed fees for the Platform Service are comprised of the normal External Distribution and Professional User fees applicable for the distribution of EDGX Top except that they would not be subject to the Non-Professional Users fees normally applicable.
-The Exchange proposes to adopt a similar fee structure for Cboe One Summary Derived Data.
+Alternatively, the proposed fees for the Platform Service are comprised of the normal External Distribution and Professional User Fees applicable for the distribution of EDGX Top except that they would not be subject to the Non-Professional Users fees normally applicable.
+The Exchange proposes to adopt a similar fee structure for Cboe One Summary Derived Data for the White Label Service, the API Service, and the Platform Service discussed above with the addition of the Data Consolidation Fee that would be applicable to each Service option.

-As proposed, Distributors would be charged the following fees for a White Label Service for Cboe One Summary Derived Data: (1) \$1,000 Per month for each External Subscriber if the Distributor makes Derived Data available to 1-5 External Subscribers; (2) \$750 per month for each External Subscriber if the Distributor makes Derived Data available to 6-10 External Subscribers; and (3) \$500 per month for each External Subscriber if the Distributor makes Derived Data available to 11 or more External Subscribers.
-For example, a Distributor providing White Label Derived Data based on Cboe One Summary to six External Subscribers would be charged a monthly fee of \$4,500 (i.e., 6 External Subscribers x \$750 each).
-Additionally, the Exchange would continue to charge a monthly Professional User fee of \$10 per month for each Professional User.
-The Exchange proposes no Non-Professional User fee for the distribution of Choe One Summary Derived Data under the White Label Service, which is consistent with the fee structure for the distribution of EDGX Top Derived Data under the White Label Service.
+As proposed, Distributors would be charged the following fees for a White Label Service for Choe One Summary Derived Data: (1) \$1,000 per month for each External Subscriber if the Distributor makes Derived Data available to 1-5 External Subscribers; (2) \$750 per month for each External Subscriber if the Distributor makes Derived Data available to 6-10 External Subscribers; and (3) \$500 per month for each External Subscriber if the Distributor makes Derived Data available to 11 or more External Subscribers.
+For example, a Distributor providing White Label Derived Data based on Cboe One Summary to six External Subscribers would be charged a monthly fee of \$4,500 (i.e., 6 External Subscribers \times \$750 each).
+Additionally, the Exchange would continue to charge a monthly Professional User fee of \$10 per month for each Professional User, and would charge the Data Consolidation Fee.
+The Exchange proposes no Non-Professional User fee for the distribution of Cboe One Summary Derived Data under the White Label Service, which is consistent with the fee structure for the distribution of EDGX Top Derived Data under the White Label Service.